symulation/UofA-PHIL366-F16/README.md

 Aside: If you would like another explanation of social groups that compliments Young's then consider listening to [this interview from the November 18 edition of CBC's _The Current_](http://www.cbc.ca/radio/thecurrent/trump-brexit-based-on-misconceptions-about-race-and-nationality-says-renowned-philosopher-1.3857318?autoplay=true).

-**21 - Discussion 9.**  Today's discussion follows straight from the theme of the previous class: _can there be a feminist war game?_  If you think there can then you need to make sure that your anser does three things:
+**21 - Discussion 9.**  Today's discussion follows straight from the theme of the previous class: _can there be a feminist war game?_  If you think there can then you need to make sure that your answer does three things:

 1. Proves this to be the case by outlining such a game.
 2. Tying together that outline to the goals of modern, third-wave, feminism as outlined in class.